 We source from the award winning Carlingford Oyster Company They are a family business working in the heart of the famous Carlingford Lough in Ireland where oysters have thrived for many centuries.
 The award winning unique sweet taste and high meat content of the Carlingford Oyster is a real natural treat.
 They are rich in protein and low in fat with exceptionally high levels of trace elements such as iodine, iron, selenium copper and zinc; all of which delivers a superb flavour.

 Its is the flow of Carlingford Lough’s grade-A waters that helps shape each oyster into a perfect tear-drop shape with a very strong shell and a smooth pearly white enamel.
 There is a large exchange of water with each tide which provides the plentiful supply of nutrients on which the oysters feed.
 In conjunction with the tidal elements there is freshwater flowing in from the mountain sides north and south of the Lough.

 Storing Your Oysters

-Your oysters will come packed with the cupped shell on the underside in order to retain the oysters juices, this is how they should be stored.
-If they are not being consumed immediately, place them in a refrigerator either in the box they arrived in or another suitable container, cover with a damp cloth.
-UNDER NO CIRCUMSTANCES IMMERSE THEM IN WATER.
-They will keep for at least a week in a domestic refrigerator if these instructions are followed.
+Your oysters should be stored with the cupped shell on the underside in order to retain the oysters juices.
+If they are not being consumed immediately, place them in a refrigerator in suitable container and cover with a damp cloth.
+Do not put them in water.
+They will keep for four or five days in a domestic fridge.
+They should be at a temperature 0 °c – 5 °c if these instructions are followed.

 Fresh oysters should have tightly closed shells, any oysters which gap open and do not close when tapped should be discarded.
-Rinse the oyster under cold running water and scrub hinge with a stiff brush to remove any dirt.
+Rinse the oyster under cold running water and scrub with a stiff brush to remove any grit or sand.